Coming into the Spotlight in the second half of 2017

-Posted by Rosemary Beresford on 1st February 2017
+Posted by Rosemary Beresford on 19th June 2017

 The Ladykillers by Graham Linehan.
 To be directed by Brian Beresford.
 Based on the famous film this criminally madcap caper is about a bunch of misfits posing as an amateur chamber orchestra, but actually planning a bank heist.
 Perfect silly season fare for all!
 December 7 to 16.

 On 21 October the Globe will be commemorating its 50th anniversary connection with James K. Baxter with play readings and poetry.
 The Globe will also be hosting the NZ Theatre Federation PlayFest in August.

 |Hosted by Friends of the Globe Theatre Incorporated|